P. Vijayan

-P Vijayan (born 4 February 1968), is the Inspector General of Police.
+P Vijayan (born 4 February 1968), is the Additional Director General of Police.
 He is a 1999 batch official of the Indian Police Service.
-He is the founder and chief architect of the Student Police Cadet Project, a youth development initiative.
+He is currently serving as the intelligence chief of Kerala Police.
+He is the founder and chief architect of the Student Police Cadet Project And CEEP, a youth development initiative.

-Presently, Vijayan is the IG of Anti Terrorist Squad and managing director of Kerala Books and Publications Society.

 Early life and education

 Puthiyottil Vijayan was born on 4 February 1968 in a not-so-affluent family in a remote hamlet called Puthoormadam near Kozhikode in North Kerala.
 He is the third child of seven siblings.

 Vijayan studied in High School at Pantheerankavu High School, Kozhikode.
 When he failed to clear the Secondary School Leaving Certificate exam on his first attempt, he had to take up employment in construction sites at an early age.
 It was only after a gap of two years that he managed to pass this exam.
 Determined to earn a college degree, he set up a small scale soap manufacturing unit and took classes for school children.

 Vijayan went on to do an MA and MPhil in economics from Calicut University, and finally passed the Civil Services examination in 1999 to join the IPS.